-I shook out my bosom (ULT)
+I shook out my bosom (ULT) I...shook out the folds of my robe (UST)

 Nehemiah gathered his robe together in front of him, the way someone would if they wanted to carry something in its folds.
 Then he flung the robe open and shook it, so that anything that was in it would have scattered.
 By doing this, he demonstrated symbolically to the Jewish leaders what would happen to them if they broke the promise they made.
 Alternate translation: "I shook out the folds of my robe" (See: Symbolic Action)